TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 ### Getting Started
 Venom Linux provides a few live installer images that contain a installer.
 These live images come with a full desktop enviornement and basic applications configured for that environment.
-MATE, Xfce4, LXDE and LXQT are available in addition to these flavours Venom Linux provides a Xorg-only iso and a base image.
+MATE, Xfce4, LXDE and LXQT are available in addition to these flavors Venom Linux provides a Xorg-only iso and a base image.
 The base image provides a minimal set of packages to install and setup a Venom Linux system.

-All the installation images can be downloaded from the [Venom Linux Website](http://venomlinux.org/download.html) It is advised to verify the mdsum of the downloaded iso file.
-If the mdsum matches you can move forward and either burn the iso image on a CD/DVD or create a bootable USB drive.
+All the installation images can be downloaded from the [Venom Linux Website](http://venomlinux.org/download.html) It is advised to verify the mdsum of the downloaded iso file; e.g. `md5sum venom-xfce4-20200602.iso` If the mdsum matches with the mdsum on the [download](https://venomlinux.org/download.html) page of the Venom Linux website you can move forward and either burn the iso image on a CD/DVD or create a bootable USB drive.

 ### Creating a Bootable USB drive on Linux
 Identify you USB drive with *fdisk* by opening your favorite terminal emulator and typing: